xmnboy/hello-cordova/docs/an-intel-xdk-debugging-tutorial.md

 ![](<emulate-hit-breakpoint.png>)

-Notice the “Paused in debugger” notice at the top of the **Emulate** tab and the highlighted line of JavaScript code, where our breakpoint was placed.
+Notice the “Paused in debugger” alert at the top of the **Emulate** tab and the highlighted line of JavaScript code, where our breakpoint was placed.

-From here you can inspect local variables by hovering over them in the source panel (as shown below) or use the JavaScript console.
+From here you can inspect variables by hovering over them in the source panel (as shown below) and by using the JavaScript console.

 ![](<emulate-var-inspect.png>)

 To control execution following a break use the panel to the right of the of the source panel.
 The blue arrow (see image below) causes execution of the application to resume.
-Pushing the curved arrow that is jumping over a dot (to the right of the blue resume icon) causes your code to single-step.
+Pushing the curved arrow that is jumping over a dot (to the right of the blue "resume" icon) causes your code to single-step.
 Try single-stepping through the function.

 ![](<emulate-debug-controls.png>)